Mastering Lockout/Tagout Procedures for Complex Systems

 What is the difference between a simple and a complex lockout/tagout?

 A simple lockout/tagout typically involves a single qualified person locking out a single energy source.
-A complex lockout/tagout is required by NFPA 70E for more complicated scenarios, such as those with multiple energy source isolation, multiple crews, or work that extends across shifts, and it mandates a written plan and a primary authorized person in charge.
+A complex lockout/tagout is required in situations described by OSHA and discussed in NFPA 70E guidance — for example, when there are multiple energy source isolations, multiple crews, or work that extends across shifts — and it calls for a written plan and procedures for verifying zero energy and for coordination of multiple authorized employees.

 What is a group lockout procedure?